FindMySchool LogoFindMySchool

 Historically, the school opened in 1982 (as Ken Stimpson Community School), which makes it a relatively modern Peterborough secondary rather than a Victorian foundation.
 That matters because the “feel” is typically functional and capacity-led: large year groups, timetable-driven systems, and a focus on routines that keep a big site running.

-At GCSE, the school’s results sit below England norms on the key indicators provided.
-The Attainment 8 score is 39.5, and Progress 8 is -0.24 (a negative score indicates that, on average, pupils made below-average progress compared with similar starting points nationally).
+At GCSE, the school’s results still point to a below-average outcomes profile on the key indicators provided.
+In the current 2024-25 / 2025 dataset, the Attainment 8 score is 41.7, and Progress 8 is -0.24 (a negative score indicates that, on average, pupils made below-average progress compared with similar starting points nationally).

 Rankings provide the clearest comparative picture.
-Ranked 3,195th in England and 17th in Peterborough for GCSE outcomes (FindMySchool ranking based on official data), performance sits below England average, placing it in the lower-performing portion of schools in England.
-The school’s England percentile position (around the 70th percentile) indicates it is not currently competitive with the stronger secondaries locally or nationally.
+Ken Stimpson is ranked 3,545th in England overall and 15th in Peterborough for GCSE outcomes (FindMySchool ranking based on official data), with an academic rank of 3,059th in England.
+That keeps performance in the lower-performing portion of schools nationally, so families should compare carefully with stronger local and national options.

 What should parents do with that information?
 Two practical implications stand out: